milexm/Python/code/README.md

 in the related foldera.
 For example:

 - `code/apps`.
 Ready to run apps.
 - `code/builtin_types` Ready to run examples showing the use of built-in types.

 These folders contain modules with examples ready to run.
 For example, the module `code/builtin_types/file_examples.py` contains file related examples.

-Aong with these example folders, there are menu utilities used to create menus specifc to each example folder.
+Along with these example folders, there are menu utilities used to create menus specifc to each example folder.
 For example:

 - `code/packages/apps_menu_utilities`.
 Menu to select app samples.
 - `code/packages/builtin_types_menu_utilities`.
 Menu to select builtin type samples.

 For each area, a two level menus simplifies the selection of the examples to
 run: